Saft sees little impact from Airbus dropping lithium-ion battery

 It forecasts 3.6-6.9 percent growth in its top line in 2013, while operating profit will be either stable or up around 3.9 percent to 106 million euros.

-Saft shares closed up 0.35 percent to 20.05 euros on Monday before results were announced, giving the group a market capitalization of 505 million euros.
+Saft shares closed up 0.35 percent to 20.05 euros on Monday before results were announced, giving the group a market capitalisation of 505 million euros.